gophronesis/systemic_risk/README.md

 # systemic_risk

-Estimate systematic liquidity in the market using only close and volume data https://www.financialresearch.gov/working-papers/files/OFRwp-2015-11_Systemwide-Commonalities-in-Market-Liquidity.pdf
+Estimate systematic liquidity in the market using only close and volume data: https://www.financialresearch.gov/working-papers/files/OFRwp-2015-11_Systemwide-Commonalities-in-Market-Liquidity.pdf